Gokhman07/GPT_2_WEB_ADRESS_GENERATION/README.md

 # GPT_2_ADRESS_GENERATION
-GPT-2 is used for for address generation of web pages.
+GPT-2 is used for  address generation of web pages.